chanzer0/media-server-trivia/README.md

 ## Features
 - Connects to a Plex server via API token
 - Lists your movies and TV shows
+- Includes several mini games such as guessing a film by its cast or release year and identifying blurred posters
 - Generates a random trivia question from your library
 - Dockerized for easy deployment on Unraid or any Docker host